Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• VA ECMO: The venoarterial type supports both heart and lung function.
+• VA-ECMO (veno-arterial): This type supports both heart and lung function.
 It bypasses your lungs and heart.

-• VV ECMO: The venovenous type only supports your lungs’ function.
+• VV-ECMO (veno-venous): This type only supports your lung function.
 But your heart may work better because it’s getting more oxygen.

-• Pulmonary embolism: This happens when a blood clot that formed somewhere in your body (usually your legs) travels to your lungs and gets stuck.
-This can keep blood from flowing through your lungs, which can be deadly.
+• Pulmonary embolism: This happens when a blood clot that formed somewhere in your body (usually your legs) travels to your lungs and blocks blood flow.

-• Heart injuries: You may need ECMO if you have damage to your heart muscle from trauma, or from other diseases or conditions.
-Some of these include a heart attack, a fall or a car crash.
+• Heart injuries: You may need ECMO if you have damage to your heart muscle from a heart attack, trauma or other causes.

-• Transplants and surgeries: Providers use ECMO for someone waiting for a heart or lung transplant.
-They may also use it for transplant, heart or lung surgery or recovery after surgery.
-It can also keep an organ donor alive.
+• Transplants and surgeries: ECMO may support you as you wait for a heart or lung transplant.
+Providers may also use it during heart or lung surgery or recovery.

 Advertisement